PeppeL-G/bagawork/docs/src/routes/(default)/documentation/paper/+page.md

 ## `coordinateSystem()` - Setting the coordinate system
 Use the configuation method `coordinateSystem()` to specify the coordinate system that should be used to position the figures that should be drawn on the `Paper` component.
 By default, it's `10` units wide and `10` units high, but using this method you can set it to something else.

+Pass it two numbers:

+* The width of the coordinate system
+* The height of the coordinate system

 ::: tip Example